The S&W Military and Police 9mm Shield is a gun that is about as ideal for concealed carry as they come.

-My admiration for the S&W Military and Police line of semi-automatic handguns has done nothing but grow over the last 6 years or so.
+My admiration for the S&W Military and Police line of semi-automatic handguns has done nothing but grow in the years I've been shooting and carrying them.
 The guns have proven themselves to be worthy of consideration for law enforcement, federal contractors, competitive shooting, recreational shooting, and self defense, including concealed carry.

 I picked up the M&P Shield 9mm pistol at Academy Sports, that in general provides new handguns at some of the lowest new gun retail prices in the country.
 Before putting down the cash I tested the trigger pull, user controls, magazine release and operation.